Home Coffee Journal logo Home Coffee Journal

 Symptom in the cup Likely cause Fix

-Flat, papery, no aroma Oxygen exposure (loose lid, too much headspace) Use valve canister, press out air daily
+Flat, papery, no aroma Oxygen exposure (loose lid, too much headspace) Use a valve canister; press out air daily

 Sour and thin even at correct ratio Beans older than 5 weeks post-roast Brew hotter (95 °C / 203 °F) and finer; buy smaller bags